rzk-lang/sHoTT/src/hott/03-equivalences.rzk.md

   := equiv-comp B A C (inv-equiv A B A≃B) (A≃C)
 ```

+The following functions refine `equiv-right-cancel` and `equiv-left-cancel` by
+providing control over the underlying maps of the equivalence.

 ```rzk title="Right cancellation of equivalence property in diagrammatic order"
 #def ap-cancel-has-retraction
   ( B C : U)